giodueck/rubik/README.md

 # A Rubik's Cube solver as a console program for windows.
+See an [updated version](https://github.com/giodueck/crubik) of the project here.

 Version 0.3.3\
 Changelog:
 - Solver base class added.
 All solving algorithms will inherit from it.